GeertArien/geertarien.github.io/_posts/2017-05-16-different-methods-for-matrix-inversion.markdown

 }
 {% endhighlight %}

-Next we'll call this function from our main program and check, using a tolerance value, if the returned Matrix has a determinant which is nonzero.
+Next we call this function from our main program and check, using a tolerance value, if the returned Matrix has a determinant which is nonzero.
 We keep repeating this process until we have 1.000.000 invertible matrices.
 To calculate the determinant of a \\( 3 \times 3 \\) matrix, we use the following formula: